PhilippSchulzGit/Remote/README.md

 # Remote
 CAD and Code for my own take on the universal remote based on James Brutons design: https://github.com/XRobots/openDogV3

-Check the video on YouTube for more detailed information: //TODO: ADD LINK HERE
+Check the video on YouTube for more detailed information: https://youtu.be/TXK-jMjL5go